Weary of refugees, Munich gears up for Oktoberfest

 "We see a clear separation between the Oktoberfest and the situation in the train station, with the refugee crisis," said Wilfried Blume-Beyerle, a city official.

-A tent camp for migrants lies just two kilometers from the Theresienwiese, where the Oktoberfest has been held since 1810 -- minus breaks for the two world wars -- in honor of the Bavarian Crown Prince Ludwig's marriage to Princess Therese von Sachsen-Hildburghausen.
+A tent camp for migrants lies just two kilometres from the Theresienwiese, where the Oktoberfest has been held since 1810 -- minus breaks for the two world wars -- in honour of the Bavarian Crown Prince Ludwig's marriage to Princess Therese von Sachsen-Hildburghausen.

 But the camp is only used as a first daytime stop for refugees arriving in Munich and none are sleeping there.